"Two thirds of UK elderly pet owners have said that they would be 'devastated' if they had to give up their pet to go into care"

 Comfort

-Pets can give elderly people a sense of purpose as well as a routine with feeding, and exercising them.
-Did you know that stroking a pet relieves stress and increases endorphins?
-A pet's calming presence can be a great comfort to an elderly person during their transition into a care home.
+Having a pet can provide older individuals with a sense of purpose and help establish a daily routine through activities like feeding and exercising them.
+Research shows that stroking a pet can relieve stress and increase the production of endorphins.
+A pet’s calming presence can offer great comfort, especially during the transition into a care home.

 If you are looking for a pet-friendly care home, please feel free to reach out to our team today.

-If you have a dog, it will be important for you to pay special attention to the home's outdoor areas during your visit to assess whether there will be space for your dog to run around and do their business.
+If you have a dog, pay special attention to the outdoor areas during your visit to see if there is enough space for your dog to run around and relieve themselves.

 Will care home's have pet guidelines that need to be met?

-Needless to say, each care home will have slightly different practises when it comes to accepting pets into their home.
-Some may be very relaxed whilst others may have strict guidelines in place such as your pet being confined to certain areas of the home.
+Each care home has different practices when it comes to accepting pets.
+Some may be very relaxed, while others may have strict guidelines, such as confining pets to certain areas of the home.

-• The home may only accept pets of a certain size
+- The home may only accept pets of a specific size

-• They may not accept pets that are likely to cause nuisance to other residents living at the home.
+- Pets that are likely to cause a nuisance to other residents may not be allowed

 How can I take care of my pet if my care needs increase?

-If you have taken your pet to a pet-friendly care home, but your needs increase, a charity called The Cinnamon Trust may be able to help you.
-You can register to 'Profile' your beloved pet with them and they can also support you with dog-walking if you are no longer able to do so.
+If you have taken your pet to a pet-friendly care home, but you need more support in taking care of them, a charity called The Cinnamon Trust may be able to help you.

 What if I can't find anywhere nearby that will accept my pet?